cwrc/CWRC-GitWriter/README.md

 The code in this repository serves two purposes:

 1. To back the sandbox deployment [http://208.75.74.217](http://208.75.74.217)
-2. To provide an example configuration of the CWRC-Writer for those who might like to substitute a different backend (e.g., database, file system on server, different XML validator, different entity lookup.)
+2. To provide an example configuration of the CWRC-Writer for those who might like to substitute a different backend (e.g., database, file system on server, different entity lookup.)

 ### Use